eejlny/ENEAC/README.md

 ENERGY METERING SUPPORT: to add energy/power metering support replace the scheduler files with the files located in the energy-support directory and also move the directory energy-meter to the same level as the benchmark_host directory.
 The scheduler.h should have #define ENERGY and the Makefile will compile and link with the energy-mter library.

+SCRIPTS: the script folder contains an example of the data that should be extracted from the board and the processing of this data to generate results figures.
+Modify as needed.